-If you find it difficult to attend classes or have fallen behind with your work, approach one of your lecturers - they will be able to assist by negotiating some changes to your workload, or they may suggest you speak with our college counsellor.
+If you find it difficult to attend classes or have fallen behind with your work, please approach one of your lecturers.
+PSC lecturers will be able to assist by negotiating some changes to your workload, or they may suggest that you speak with our college counsellor.

-If you are hurt or need immediate help and support, anywhere, please call 000.
+If you are hurt or need immediate help and support, anywhere, anytime, please call 000.

-If you hurt yourself at Photography Studies College (Melbourne), a number of our staff are trained in First Aid.
-Please enquire with our Student Services Officers at the main reception area.
+If you hurt yourself at Photography Studies College, a number of our staff are trained in First Aid.
+Please enquire with our Student Services Officers at PSC's main reception area.

 If you experience cyber bullying – Please contact South Melbourne Police directly 9257 3800 or phone the local police station near where you live.

 Headspace: call +61 3 9417 0150

 If you, or someone you are with, need urgent help, or if you think that you may harm yourself, contact:

 Lifeline: call 13 11 14